We approach fluid dynamics simulation differently depending upon our client need. AC Principle Dan Faulkner shares a new option for CFD.

 Fluid inertance | Inductance | Mass |

-That led us to realize that we could use circuit simulation software to solve the fluidic and mechanical equations.
+That made us realize we could use circuit simulation software to solve the fluidic and mechanical equations.
+Amusingly, our electrical engineering colleagues gave us some funny looks, but we proceeded undaunted!

 We chose to use LTspice, a standalone SPICE simulator program, for a number of reasons:

-The only significant complication was choosing the right equations and units for the hydraulic analogy.
+The only significant complication was choosing the correct equations and units for the hydraulic analogy.
 For this, we relied on online sources.
 A quick search for “hydraulic analogy” led to several good resources.

 The resulting units sometimes looked weird: our capacitances were on the order of 10-12, and inductances were 1010, but we got used to it!